 Latasha is one of the many Harlem Children’s Zone staff members who were born and raised in Harlem.
 She knows that building a successful program means building trust and familiarity with those she serves.

 It’s an approach she’s come back to throughout her career.
 When Latasha became director of Countee Cullen Community Center in 2005, she chatted with residents on their stoops, asked drug dealers to stop selling in front of the Center, and only ordered breakfast from the Red Rose restaurant down the street.

 Today, she’s doing the same as director of Community Pride and The Baby College.
 In the former role, Latasha leads a public-facing team of grassroots connectors and problem solvers devoted to empowering our community and providing essential services.
 In the latter role, she manages a program that educates new and expectant parents on the ins and outs of early childhood development.

-“Without the community, there is no opportunity to do any of the things we [at HCZ] do,” said Morgan.
-“I would tell guys: ‘I’m not too far from who you are and where you’re from.’”
+“Without community engagement, there is no Harlem Children’s Zone,” Latasha says.
+“I tell folks, ‘I’m not too far from who you are and where you’re from.’”